ranjitjana027/Agrivio/README.md

 >  Create a environment variable `DATABASE_URL`
 >  and set the value to `postgres://cpojyaebexyyvj:05585d56e361e2dcf16012f677142c4d503d00efe298cc12220b6c3f3a5dd1ed@ec2-52-201-55-4.compute-1.amazonaws.com:5432/d5oisp2sbvb81v`
 >
->  Databse credentials are not parmanent.
+>  Database credentials are not parmanent.

 ## Title: _A Java-based Web Application for guiding farmers on each steps of cultivation_